House of Gordon USA

 Mr. Nicholas Shropshire of Rockville, MD for Highland Drumming

 Please see the Scholarship page for more information.

-We sadly mark the passing of our Board Member and former President and
+We honor the memory of our Board Member and former President and

 Our thoughts and prayers are with Lu's